 Trump responds to former Deputy FBI Director Andrew McCabe's 60 Minutes interview

-President Trump eviscerated former Deputy FBI Director Andrew McCabe on Twitter Thursday after McCabe told 60 Minutes in an interview that he launched obstruction of justice and counterintelligence investigations involving the president immediately after Mr. Trump fired former FBI Director James Comey.
+President Trump eviscerated former Deputy FBI Director Andrew McCabe on Twitter Thursday, following a revealing .
+McCabe told CBS News' Scott Pelley he launched obstruction of justice and counterintelligence investigations involving the president immediately after Mr. Trump fired former FBI Director James Comey and Justice Department officials discussed the constitutional procedures for removing a sitting president.

 McCabe, in his first television interview since he was fired, told 60 Minutes' Scott Pelley he wanted to make sure there was documentation for those investigations so they couldn't easily be quashed without raising red flags.